Cooperation, Competition, and Maliciousness: LLM-Stakeholders Interactive Negotiation: Introduction

-From a technical view, interactive negotiation games, with a complex interplay between self-interested parties, provide an excellent platform to characterize and probe for LLMs' capabilities.
-Agents must assess the value of deals according to their own goals, have a representation of others' goals, update this representation based on newer observations, plan and adapt their strategies over rounds, weigh different options, and finally find common grounds.
-These sub-tasks require substantial and non-trivial arithmetic and strategic reasoning under only partial observations.
-They are also related to commonsense reasoning~\citep{talmor2019commonsenseqa,sap2019social} and Theory-of-Mind (ToM) evaluation~\citep{sclar2023minding,sap2022neural}; agents need to rely on the game's real-world semantics to ascribe goals to others and must differentiate between their goals and those of others.
+As negotiation is integral to these scenarios~\citep{kramar2022negotiation} and thus for advancing AI agentic design, we propose scorable negotiation games, with complex cooperation and competition between multiple parties, as a multi-step dynamic benchmark for LLMs.
+In these games, agents ideally assess the value of deals w.r.t. their own goals, have a representation of others' goals, weigh different options, and finally find common grounds.
+These sub-tasks require substantial arithmetic and strategic reasoning under only partial observations.
+They also span commonsense reasoning~\citep{talmor2019commonsenseqa,sap2019social} and Theory-of-Mind (ToM) capabilities~\citep{sclar2023minding,sap2022neural}.
+Such skills are required in many applications to rank and propose solutions, e.g., to answer ``find the cheapest, shortest flight with a reputable airline that will not lose my luggage".

-We first leverage an existing commonly-used scorable role-play negotiation game~\citep{susskind1985scorable,susskind2000using} with multiple parties and different issues under negotiation.
-A high-level overview is shown in~\autoref{fig:teaser1}.
-Parties have their own real-world-inspired goals determining their unique and secret scores for issues.
+We first use a role-play exercise commonly used for teaching negotiation~\citep{susskind1985scorable}, which consists of multiple parties and issues (see~\autoref{fig:teaser1}).
+Parties have their real-world-inspired goals correlated with their individual secret scores for issues.
 They also have a minimum threshold for agreement.
-The priorities vary between parties, creating a non-zero-sum game with potential for cooperation.
-To rule out memorization and provide a rich benchmark, we create semantically equivalent games by perturbing parties/issues names, and we use an LLM as a seed to design 3 new diverse games.
+The priorities vary between parties, creating a non-zero-sum game with potential for cooperation and competition.
 The scores and thresholds control the set of feasible solutions, providing a way to quantify performance.
-This helps create a less saturating benchmark by instantiating new games with varying difficulty levels where there is room for further enhancements and evaluating future models.

-We systematically evaluate various Chain-of-Thought (CoT) prompting~\citep{wei2022chain} strategies and found that GPT-4 performs significantly better than earlier models.
-We further use these negotiation games to study agents' interaction in unbalanced adversarial settings, a critical aspect for future autonomous systems with little human oversight and different entity-controlled LLMs.
-We show that agents' behavior can be modulated to promote greediness or attack other agents, frequently sabotaging the negotiation and altering other cooperative agents' behaviors as well.
+We use an LLM as a seed to design 3 completely new and diverse games from scratch.
+We easily instantiate new games with different difficulty levels by changing scores and thresholds.
+These factors make our benchmark highly evolving to test future more powerful models.